skeswa/denim/README.md

 my_mut_car.make = "Toyota"; // 👍
 ```

-All Esper structs can be shallow cloned with `.mut`.
+All Esper structs can be shallow cloned with `.fork`.
 Therafter, the shallow
-clone can be mutated.
+clone can be mutated by having the `mut` keyword in front of the expression.

 ```rust
 let my_car = Car {